Our Thoughts Can Get In The Way

 Sometimes, the bitter truth is that our idea was wrong.
 If what we did doesn't work in the way we wanted it to, then it doesn't matter how loudly we talk about it, it didn't work out.
 Reality doesn't lie, so avoid telling stories about how it would be better if this or that was done.
 Knowing when to make a direction change is really important.
 Accept the losses and move on, before you bank everything on a flop.

 Just because a lot of other people have taken to doing something, it doesn't mean it's working out for them.
 We can only guess how someone's bank sheet looks and even if they appear to be highly successful, it could just be an illusion.
-No-one really talks about how much they earn so it's mostly in our own hands whether we assume or not.
+No-one really talks about how much they earn.
 So jumping on the bandwagon in order to keep up with the others is not always going to be productive.
 Creative people use tools and systems in ways that suit them.
 If you want to start doing something new in order to keep up with others, think about how you can do it differently.
 Think about how it results in your long term goals.

 Keep it real, folks.
 Sometimes we get told we're brilliant, genius, amazing, and in reality none of those things put food in the cupboards.
 Only results do that, sales, contracts, what ever it is you need in life.
 Sitting back and taking all the praise of the people for being in charge of your life is not how we get on with being in charge of our life.
 In fact, it's those around you who are pulling the strings by validating what they like about you.
 Use this input for progress not for back patting.
 Listen and learn!

-There are clear benefits to working results, when it gets down to it, it feels great to know that our efforts are paying off.
+There are clear benefits to results, it feels great to know that our efforts are paying off.
 But it doesn't end there, as we know, if people are walking up a mountain then there are more paths than one.
 That initial energy of testing and offering various services and products, that drive that kept you hungry in the early days is what got you here.
 That creative flare needs to be nurtured even when you seem to be successful.
 Don't stop at the top until you've tested and tested that it really is the top.

 When we're given cold hard truth, we must learn to accept it.
 Trying to twist it or spin doctor it into fitting our previous convictions will just fail to get the point in.
 Only when we understand the point can we be accurate with our projects.
 This goes both ways, too.
 Sometimes we have to be able to give out painful truths even when we know it will go against someone's ideas.
 We do emotionally invest in our beliefs and ideas and it will be difficult to find out that we were mistaken.
-Avoid being polite to the point where we mislead others.
+And finally, avoid being polite to the point where we mislead others.
+It doesn't help in the end.

 Love free education?
 Want more of it?
 You can show your support!
 Thank you so much to everyone who does.